sharonealex/RegexTutorial/README.md

 # RegexTutorial

 Regular expressions are a way to describe a search pattern in string data.
-They are powerful tools for inpecting and processing strings.
+They are powerful tools for processing strings.
+It is a pattern that is matched against a subject string from left to right.
+Regular expressions are used to replace text within a string, string extraction based on a pattern match, and so much more.
+The term "regular expression" is also known as "regex" or "regexp".

 ## Summary
 ___